 Then times changed and we began to settle down to farming, in larger and larger communities.
 The requirement now was for a new type of social order – one based less on hunting prowess and impressive masculinity, more on co-operation, mutual respect and compromise.
 Alas, it never happened, because the Alpha Male never went away – in fact he took the opportunity to gain massively more power than before, at the expense of non-Alphas and especially women.
 The results around the world have been catastrophically unfortunate.

-I sometimes think Alpha Males should be castrated or, at least, directed into an area such as team sport where their urges can be harmlessly expended.
-But there they are, still, in presidential palaces, boardrooms, command bunkers and anywhere else where they can puff up their chests and issue commands.
+Alpha Males are most usually a bloody menace; their aggression and political skills often make other people’s lives a misery.
+True, they can sometimes inspire a population into some necessary task, but they are more likely to inspire (or bully) people into toiling for the Alpha’s pointless self-aggrandisement, into bloodshed and failure or into slavery.
+Everything is fine if an Alpha can be directed into an area such as team sport where their urges can be harmlessly expended, but there they still are in presidential palaces, boardrooms, command bunkers and anywhere else where they can puff up their chests and issue commands.
 Not all of them are in particularly important positions – there just isn’t room for them all – and so you bump into them lording it over a small business or just an office or social club; energetic, cock-sure and normally abrasively inefficient.

 But the problem doesn’t end with having totally unsuitable individuals sitting in all the main positions of power.
 Since Alpha Males don’t necessarily have any useful talent, it is highly unlikely that they will be able to cope with controlling an organisation more complicated than a hunter-gatherer tribe.
 Thus, we find a convenient niche for another familiar figure – the toady.
 The toady is an advisor, a courtier and generally a flatterer to the Alpha Male.
 Perhaps the word ‘toady’ is a little unfair; if you want to get on with an Alpha Male, you have to suck up to him, stroke him and tell him what he wants to hear.
 And a lot of these courtiers have been very capable people.